implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 float distance = p1.distance( p2 ); // distance is 5.8310
 ~~~~

-`distance` involves a square root calculation, which is one of the slowest things you can do in programming.
-If you don't need an exact number but rather just a rough idea of distance (for example when finding the shortest distance of a bunch of points to a reference point, where it doesn't matter exactly what the distances are, you just want the shortest), you can use [`squareDistance`](#squareDistance) instead.
+'distance' involves a square root calculation, which is one of the slowest things you can do in programming.
+If you don't need an exact number but rather just a rough idea of distance (for example when finding the shortest distance of a bunch of points to a reference point, where it doesn't matter exactly what the distances are, you just want the shortest), you can use ['squareDistance'](#squareDistance) instead.